zackstout/world-weaver/SOLO/WORLD WEAVER/README.md

 ## GOALS:

-- add completions etc to FAVES and MYWORLDS
+- add completions etc to FAVES and MYWORLDS (and default to 0)
 - finesse timing to tenth of a second
 - get MY best time for FAVES
 - figure a better way to freeze the timer on completion